 That may feel a bit scary and that’s ok.
 You don’t have to decide just yet because you don’t know us.

 So to start with, let me tell you a bit about me.

 I’m a mum, to a boy but he’s not so little anymore.
 He’s 17 and he is much much taller than me.
 I will need a ladder soon to get a hug if he grows any more.
 Do you know any tall people?

 I have spent many years working in schools with children and my job now is called a ‘counsellor.’

 A counsellor is there to be on your side and really understand what it’s like for you everyday.
-Somone you can tell your stories to, who will really listen and get what you are saying.
-A counsellor can help you to work through things that may be worrying you so that they don’t take over like big scary monsters.
+So I am here to really listen to you and what you need so that big or little things that are worrying you do not take over like big scary monsters.

-The best bit is that we can do all of this through play or drawing or making things if talking is too hard.
+The best bit is that we can do all of this through play or drawing or being creative if talking is too hard.

 What it’s like here?